 A second drawback to this reporting procedure is that it does not lend itself to giving the submitter an investigative lead.
-Any investigator worth his salt will certainly pursue a “could have written” or “possibly wrote” opinion because quite obviously the examiner has seen some evidence that leans to the right of dead center.
+Any investigator worth his salt will certainly pursue a “could have written,” “possibly wrote,” or “indications” opinion because quite obviously the examiner has seen some evidence that leans to the right of dead center.
 The practical effect of such an opinion is for the investigator to realize the suspect is still in the running, so to speak.
 The elimination of this form of opinion may have the effect of stopping any further investigation on a case in which there may be a viable conclusion.
-Many questioned document examiners when opining in gray areas, give reasons for their failure to reach a definitive opinion.
-Some go still further and suggest methods that the investigator can take, such as submission of additional standards, to provide a basis for supplemental examination and possibly more definitive results.
+Many questioned document examiners when opining in gray areas, give reasons for the failure to reach a definitive opinion.
+Most of these go still further and suggest methods that the investigator can take, such as submission of additional, or better standards, to provide a basis for supplemental examination and possibly more definitive results.

 During his training period, a document examiner is taught to mentally interpolate less than ideal evidence and formulate opinions based upon that process.
 The greater majority of these opinions which involve less than ideal evidence, will be in the area of probability with only an occasional, definitive “yes” or “no”.
 Removing the probability range of opinions from the expert’s bag of reporting skills places him back on the level of the lay person in viewing only ideal evidence from which common logic often dictates the correct opinion.

-In view of all the preceding, is there then some manner of reporting an opinion that fits all requirements and is interpreted the same by everyone?
+In view of the preceding, is there then some manner of reporting an opinion that fits all requirements and is interpreted the same by everyone?
 Of course not.
 At best an examiner’s opinions are a compromise of all the possibilities and therefore the best interpretation of these opinions is an oral interview with the author of them.
 This is not always possible.
 Fortunately, within the forensic sciences and specifically the questioned document examination discipline, there is commonly used phraseology which may easily be understood.
-To aid in understanding these terms, think of the document examiner’s sliding scale of opinions as a straight line marked by several labeled intersections.
-The center of this line is labeled “no opinion” or “cannot identify nor eliminate”, the left end of this line is labeled “elimination” and the right end of the line is labeled “identification”.
-Working from the outside edges of the scale towards the center, are found the opinions “highly probable”, “probable”, and “possibly”.
-For the purposes of simplicity the terms “possibly”, “probably”, and “highly probably”, will be discussed as if they resided solely on the right side of the scale, however, the same meanings are applicable with the appropriate negatives, on the left side.

-While the above opinions represent many of those in use in laboratories throughout the United States, they should by no means be thought of as all-inclusive.
+While the above definitions of opinions are likely in use by a majority of document examiners, both in government service and private laboratories, they should by no means be thought of as all-inclusive.
 Many other opinions are used by the numerous document examiners throughout the country and have been developed to fulfill that specific document examiner’s needs.
-The examiner is aware that no standard language is adequate for all of the varied case conclusions that he encounters.
+The examiner is aware that no standard language is adequate for all of the varied case conclusions that will be encountered.
 He must also be aware that movement away from opinions worded in the simplest of terms opens the door for confusion.